FintechZoom.com Bitcoin USD Rate: Live Updates & Market Moves

 Factors Affecting Bitcoin Price

-Bitcoin’s price is shaped by a mix of fundamental, technical, and external factors:
+A mix of fundamental, technical, and external factors shapes Bitcoin’s price:

-Economic Indicators: Macro events like inflation, interest rates, and currency devaluation influence investor behavior.
+Macro events such as inflation, interest rates, and currency devaluation influence investor behaviour.
 For example, during periods when fiat currencies weaken, Bitcoin often sees increased demand as a hedge.

 Technical Analysis of Bitcoin USD